Airsoft is an action-packed outdoor sport, fun for both your family and friends.

 As we mentioned, you have a few roles to choose from, but you’ll also want to consider the games you’ll play.
 The two main ones are CQB and field.

 Both indoor and outdoor facilities can host both types of games.
 CQB is for close quarter matches, where short barrel or folding stock guns work best.
-Field games require much longer barrels to help with accuracy.
+Think of something lightweight and easily moved around corners like John Wick’s Air Pistol to have a full range of movement whilst aiming.
+Field games require much longer barrels to help with accuracy. rifle-style airsoft guns are better suited for this game mode so you can pick off enemies from a distance.

 Both games have Casual and MilSim (military simulation) branches.
 Casual is precisely that — a relaxed atmosphere and little to no gear restrictions.